Long-Term Capital Management: Early skepticism

 Despite the fund's prominent leadership and strong growth at LTCM, there were skeptics from the very beginning.
 Investor Seth Klarman believed it was reckless to have the combination of high leverage and not accounting for rare or outlying scenarios.
 Software designer Mitch Kapor, who had sold a statistical program with LTCM partner Eric Rosenfeld, saw quantitative finance as a faith, rather than science.
 Nobel Prize winning economist Paul Samuelson was concerned about extraordinary events affecting the market.
-Economist Eugene Fama found in his research that stocks were bound to have extreme outliers.
-Furthermore, he believed that, because they are subject to discontinuous price changes, real-life markets are inherently riskier than models.
+Economist Eugene Fama found in his research that stocks were bound to have extreme outlier events which can be difficult to forecast.
+Furthermore, Fama believed because stocks are subject to discontinuous price changes, real-life markets are inherently riskier than models.
 Fama became even more concerned when LTCM began adding stocks to their bond portfolio.

 Warren Buffett and Charlie Munger were two of the individual investors that Meriwether approached in 1993 to invest in the fund.
 Both analyzed the company but turned down the offer, considering the leverage plan to be too risky.